ArtARTs36/db-exporter/README.md

-  tables                     Table list for export, separator: "," package                    Package name for code gen, e.g: models file-prefix                Prefix for generated files
+  tables                     Table list for export, separator: "," package                    Package name for code gen, e.g: models file-prefix                Prefix for generated files commit-message             Add commit with generated files and your message commit-push                Push commit with generated files stat                       Print stat
 ```

 **Export from postgres to markdown**